railsuser2014/openobject-doc-book-en/source/technical_guide/ecommerce.rst

-:iban: IBAN, char

-    *for international bank transfers*
+:state_id: State, many2one

 :return_url: Return URL, char

     *Return url which is set at the paypal account.*

-:creditcards: Credit Cards, many2many

-:state_id: State, many2one

-:transaction_detail: Transaction History, one2many

-    *Transaction detail with the uniq transaction id.*